Table of Contents

 Stage 4 – Adult stage:

 The adult ant hatches out of the eggs after 6 to 10 weeks for development in the pupa stage.
-When the adult hatches, it is fully grown and developed as their exoskeleton prevents ants from growing larger.
-The adult ant is soft and lightly colored and gets darker, and the exterior part of the ant gets darker and rigid after a few hours.
+When the adult hatches, it is fully grown and developed as its exoskeleton prevents it from growing larger.
+The adult ant is soft and lightly coloured and gets darker, and the exterior part of the ant gets darker and rigid after a few hours.

 Further Reading: Arthropoda